vmolsa/stream-ng/README.md

 #### <a name="Stream_Promise_catch">Stream.Promise.catch(onRejected)</a>

 The catch() method returns a Promise and deals with rejected cases only.
-It behaves the same as calling Promise.then(undefined, onRejected).
+It behaves the same as calling Stream.Promise.then(undefined, onRejected).

 - Returns [Stream.Promise](#Stream_Promise)